Translated using DeepL

 Graduate Profile

-Graduates can work well as system and network administrators, security operations center (SOC) operators, CSIRT team members, junior or middle management in cybersecurity, software engineers of secure IT applications and systems, as well as training staff or assistant cybersecurity managers.
+Graduates can work well as system and network administrators, security operations center (SOC) operators, CSIRT team members, junior or middle management of cybersecurity, software engineers of secure IT applications and systems, as well as training staff or assistant cybersecurity managers.

 Where to go after this study?